In the Beginning:

 let’s review—the book of Genesis 25:1—26:35

 In Lesson 15 The Brothers Esau & Jacob, Abraham takes another wife, Keturah, after Sarah’s death.
 She bears him six sons.
 Although Abraham gives gifts to Keturah’s children, he sends them away; Isaac remains Abraham’s heir.
 When Abraham dies, Isaac and Ishmael bury him with Sarah in the plot Abraham purchased near Shechem.
 Isaac’s wife Rebekah gives birth to twins, Esau and Jacob.
 Esau, the eldest, is born a few minutes before Jacob.
 After the boys are grown, Esau trades his birthright to Jacob for a bowl of lentil stew, and the biblical text records that Esau despised his birthright.
 During a famine, Isaac takes his family to Gerar where he passes off his wife Rebekah as his sister.
 The king of Gerar, Abimelech, who’d been interested in Rebekah, is horrified to learn that she’s Isaac’s wife.
 After an argument about some wells, Isaac moves on.
-He continues to prosper, which leads Abimelech to meet him near Beersheba and suggest they enter into covenant with each other, and Isaac agrees.
+He continues to prosper, which leads Abimelech to meet him near Beer-sheba and suggest they enter into covenant with each other, and Isaac agrees.
 Jacob’s brother Esau takes two Hittite wives, and they make life miserable for Isaac and Rebekah.

 map notes—twins pose a special problem

-The map with this lesson shows Jacob’s route when he leaves his parents’ home in Beersheba to travel to Paddan-Aram in order to avoid being killed by his brother Esau.
+The map with this lesson shows Jacob’s route when he leaves his parents’ home in Beer-sheba to travel to Paddan-Aram in order to avoid being killed by his brother Esau.
 Although Esau plans to do away with Jacob, his intention is to wait until their father has died.
 Isaac was prompted to pass on the blessing when his death was thought to be imminent, but in reality Isaac won’t die for many years.
 Jacob and Esau’s fight over a blessing their father can impart to only one son points to a problem that Abraham avoided by sending away all of his sons who could have challenged Isaac’s right to inherit God’s blessing.
 Click on the map (right) to enlarge it.
 The original map is on page 93 in the study book In the Beginning: The Book of Genesis.

 Jacob’s concern about deceiving his father (21:15)

 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps discusses how the biblical text discloses that while Jacob is uncomfortable about participating in his mother’s plan to attain the patriarchal blessing for him, it isn’t because he has scruples.
 Rather, Jacob’s hesitation is based entirely on his worry that if he fails in an attempt to pass himself off as Esau, instead of receiving a blessing from his father he might be cursed by Isaac.
 It’s of interest that Rebekah, who came up with the plan to secure the blessing for Jacob instead of Esau, addresses Jacob’s fears by volunteering to accept any curse herself rather than have it fall on her favorite son.
 Isaac is portrayed as something of a doddering old man, and Jacob successfully receives the blessing.
 It’s noteworthy that Isaac’s allowed to choose which son will receive the blessing.
 It’s also of interest that once given, the blessing cannot be transferred.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 16, “Isaac Blesses Jacob; Jacob’s Dream at Bethel,on pages 89–94 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 16, “Isaac Blesses Jacob; Jacob’s Dream at Bethel,” on pages 89–94 in the study book.

 WHAT DO YOU THINK about Isaac passing on God’s blessing?